 \begin{definition}[Parity] The binary strings that containing an even number of 0s.
 Parity can be expressed by a Deterministic Finite Machine (DFA).
 To formalize parity in PDA, we denote all parity transition function with no stack operation $\delta(*, *, \epsilon ) \rightarrow *, \epsilon$. \end{definition}

-\begin{definition}[\wcwrn-(k, m)] \wcwr-(k, m) generates strings that starts with a sub-string $\omega$ followed by a character $c$, then followed by the reverse of $\omega$.
-The chars $w \in \omega$ comes from a vocabulary $\Omega$ ($c \notin \Omega$) of size $k$.
+\begin{definition}[\wcwrn-(k, m)] \wcwr-(k, m) generates strings that start with a sub-string $\omega$ followed by a character $c$, then followed by the reverse of $\omega$.
+The chars $w \in \omega$ come from a vocabulary $\Omega$ ($c \notin \Omega$) of size $k$.
 The string $\omega$ contains no more than $m$ chars.
-The \wcwrn-(k, m) generates strings that contains a to $n$ substrings from \wcwr-(k, m). \end{definition}
+The \wcwrn-(k, m) generates strings that contains no more than $n$ substrings from \wcwr-(k, m). \end{definition}